What’s the Scoop on Chicken Poop? The digestive system examined.

 When abnormal droppings are found, it is important to look for any other symptoms that might suggest illness or parasites such as: loss of appetite, weight loss, lethargy, increased thirst or a drop in egg production.
 The chicken’s diet should also be assessed to see whether it is balanced.
 Too much protein or drinking large amounts of water can cause watery-looking droppings.
 If additional symptoms are noted, the cause needs to be determined.
 Ideally, a droppings sample will be brought to a veterinarian for a fecal float test.
 All vets routinely perform fecal float tests on other animals’ droppings and even if a particular vet does not treat chickens, they may be willing to perform fecal testing and/or send the sample out to a lab for a chicken keeper.

-If no vet is available, a good starting point to trouble-shoot a concern is The Chicken Health Handbook, by Gail Damerow.
-I highly recommend the addition of this book to every chicken-keeper’s library.
-Pages 152-153 contain a chart of diseases that affect droppings by characteristic and age of bird.
+A good resource for trouble-shooting a concern is The Chicken Health Handbook, by Gail Damerow, which contains a chart of diseases that affect droppings by characteristic and age of bird.

-Learn much more about worms in backyard chickens and de-worming options and dosages HERE.
+Learn much more about worms in backyard chickens and effective de-worming options with dosages HERE.

 *Anatomical illustrations and photo reproduced for educational purposes, courtesy of Jacquie Jacob, Tony Pescatore and Austin Cantor, University of Kentucky College of Agriculture.
 Copyright 2011.
 Educational programs of Kentucky Cooperative Extension serve all people regardless of race, color, age, sex, religion, disability, or national origin.
 Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, M. Scott Smith, Director, Land Grant Programs, University of Kentucky College of Agriculture, Lexington,and Kentucky State University, Frankfort.
 Copyright 2011 for materials developed by University of Kentucky Cooperative Extension.
 This publication may be reproduced in portions or its entirety for educational and nonprofit purposes only.
 Permitted users shall give credit to the author(s) and include this copyright notice.
 Publications are also available on the World Wide Web at www.ca.uky.edu.
 Issued 02-2011